likithasatti/InterviewAI/README.md

-AI Interview Assistant Project Overview
+InterviewAI Project Overview
 1. Introduction

-AI Interview Assistant is an AI-powered web application designed to help students and job seekers prepare for interviews in a smarter and more personalized way.
+InterviewAI is an AI-powered web application designed to help students and job seekers prepare for interviews in a smarter and more personalized way.

 The system automatically generates interview questions based on the user’s uploaded resume.
 Instead of practicing common questions, users receive personalized technical, project-based, and HR questions related to their own resume content.